 “Two things.
 The first is about my math classes next year.
 This year I’m taking Geometry, and as you know I’m getting an A. I’m certain that will be my final grade for the year.
 Next year when I’m a sophomore I’m going to take the Algebra 2 and Trig class.
-I’d like to take the AP Statistics class and the Algebra 2 and Trig class concurrently.
+I’d like to take the Algebra 2 and Trig class and the AP Statistics class concurrently.
 Then I’ll take Pre-Calc when I’m a junior and AP Calculus AB and BC concurrently in my senior year.
 That way I can focus on Calculus starting in my junior year.”

 Mr. Brockton looked at Jason and sat thinking for a few seconds.

 “While you can take AP Calculus AB and BC concurrently, that’s a tough pair of courses.
 Are you sure you want to have that heavy a math focus in your senior year?”